carlosbrody/COVID-19-plots/README.md

 The first plot shows the percentage daily growth in number of confirmed cases for a selected set of countries.
 For each country, the data plot starts after 50 cases were reached (it is too noisy before that).
 Note that net number of confirmed cases can change over time due to many factors, including test availability, test applications, reporting accuracy, etc. These plots simply show the available data as is.

 Notable trends include South Korea's gradual slowing of it's growth rate, and the fact that although Japan's growth rate has been much smaller than most other countries, it has held steady.
 Caseloads growing at a contsant exponential rate  correspond to a horizontal line in this plot.
 In other words, although growth rate in Japan is comparatively slower than others, it is still exponential growth.
+Mainland China is the orange line at the bottom, near zero.

 <img src="src/multiplicative_factor_1.jpg" width="1200">